ACS-Analysts/training-containers/README.md

 This repo provides a series of demos that start with a simple "Hello World" Java app and creates a Docker image that can be run either standalone or as part of a Kubernetes cluster.
 Each training module builds on the previous ones to create more complex examples and explore topics such as deployment and networking.

+The demos do not necessarily go into details but more show steps to achieve goals.
+The reader is encouraged to use the examples as a starting point for their own research.

 This is an ongoing series.